Cycle counting template and workflow

 Is cycle counting the same as a physical inventory count?

-No. A physical inventory count usually covers all stock.
-Cycle counting checks smaller groups on a recurring schedule.
+No. A physical inventory count usually covers all stock at one point in time.
+Cycle counting checks smaller groups on a recurring schedule so the team can fix targeted risk without a full shutdown.

 What should I count first?